 Level 3: Double-knitting Off The Grid

-Description: Knitting is so often just one row of stitches on top of another – and double-knitting doubly so.
+Knitting is so often just one row of stitches on top of another – and double-knitting doubly so.
 In the pursuit of more interesting shapes, sometimes you need to go … off the grid.
 In this workshop, you’ll learn a whole host of double-knit increases and decreases – you can use them for shaping later, but I prefer to use them to make colorwork that almost seems to be embroidered onto the fabric.
 If you combine this technique with double-knit cables, whole new worlds will open up before you.
 As with the other advanced workshops, you’ll also learn a really clean double-knit selvedge and a bind-off that mirrors the cast-on.

-Homework: Please download the homework page at http://double-knitting.com/dkotghw and follow the instructions.
+What to do: Before arriving, please download the homework page at http://double-knitting.com/dkotghw and follow the instructions.